Solon

+Solon's reforms included debt relief later known and celebrated among Athenians as the seisachtheia (shaking off of burdens).
+He is described by Aristotle in the Athenian Constitution as "the first people's champion".
+Demosthenes credited Solon's reforms with starting a golden age.

-Modern knowledge of Solon is limited by the fact that his works only survive in fragments and appear to feature interpolations by later authors and by the general paucity of documentary and archaeological evidence covering Athens in the early 6th century BC.
-It is recorded that he wrote poetry for pleasure, as patriotic propaganda, and in defence of his constitutional reform.
+Modern knowledge of Solon is limited by the fact that his works only survive in fragments and appear to feature interpolations by later authors.
+It is further limited by the general scarcity of documentary and archaeological evidence covering Athens in the early 6th century BC.

 Ancient authors such as Philo of Alexandria, Herodotus, and Plutarch are the main sources, but wrote about Solon long after his death.
 Fourth-century BC orators, such as Aeschines, tended to attribute to Solon all the laws of their own, much later times.

 Biography

+Early life and ancestry

 Solon was born in Athens around 630 BC.
-His family was distinguished in Attica as they belonged to a noble or Eupatrid clan.
+His family was distinguished in Attica because they belonged to a noble or Eupatrid clan.
 Solon's father was probably Execestides.
 If so, his lineage could be traced back to Codrus, the last King of Athens.
 According to Diogenes Laërtius, he had a brother named Dropides, who was an ancestor (six generations removed) of Plato.
 According to Plutarch, Solon was related to the tyrant Pisistratus, for their mothers were cousins.
 Solon was eventually drawn into the unaristocratic pursuit of commerce.

+Defeat of Megara

-When Athens and Megara were contesting the possession of Salamis, Solon was made leader of the Athenian forces.
-After repeated disasters, Solon was able to improve the morale of his troops through a poem he wrote about the island.
+When Athens and its neighbor and rival in the Saronic Gulf, Megara, were contesting the possession of Salamis, Solon was made leader of the Athenian forces.
+After repeated disasters, Solon was able to improve the morale of his troops through a nationalist poem he wrote about the island.
 Supported by Pisistratus, he defeated the Megarians either by means of a cunning trick or more directly through heroic battle around 595 BC.
 The Megarians, however, refused to give up their claim.
 The dispute was referred to the Spartans, who eventually awarded possession of the island to Athens on the strength of the case that Solon put to them.
+Plutarch professes admiration of Solon's elegy.
+The same poem was said by Diogenes Laërtius to have stirred Athenians more than any other verses that Solon wrote:

+One fragment describes assorted breads and cakes: